frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 “I’m using that,” I said evenly.

-Ambrose smiled.
-Not the gentle smile of courtesy.
-Not a smile at all, really.
+Ambrose smiled, if you could call it that.
 It showed his teeth, tops and bottoms, without any kind of fattening on the upper cheeks.
 “And yet you did not check it out.”
 He produced a vellum slip with the Bursar’s seal.
 “Filed properly.
 Logged and stamped,” he said, placing it atop the book like a winning hand in a game I hadn’t known we were playing.
 “Dreadfully unfortunate, isn’t it?
 Your claim only counts if you mark it.”

 “You did this on purpose.”